 Total time: 25 minutes

 Bisque is a French-originated creamy and seasoned soup.
-The rich and creamy lobster bisque makes for a great starter to your course.
+The rich and creamy lobster bisque is among the ultimate choices for partnering with surf and turf for a hearty course.
 This warm and comforting soup can be ready within 30 minutes without much effort at all.

 The key ingredients in this bisque recipe are lobster meat, shallot, chicken stock, and tomato paste.
 All you have to do is saute the shallot and lobster until the latter turns soft.
 Then just add all the other items, reduce heat, and stir until reaching the desired thickening.